 - Hard to recommend for filmmakers

 When we got down to business, we liked how the Canon 6D Mk2 performed.
-While it doesn’t do anything really worth writing home about, we were impressed with its ability to keep up with the demands of the modern shooter - four years on from its release, the autofocus is perhaps lacking a little but in most other respects, it performs well.
+While it doesn't do anything particularly special that's worth writing home about, we were impressed with its ability to keep up with the demands of the modern shooter.
+Five years on from its release, the autofocus is perhaps lacking a little but in most other respects, it performs well.

 With no settings altered, straight to auto mode, the JPGs at the highest resolution were pleasing when it comes to color rendition and accuracy, although we found that like many other Canon systems they had a slightly over-processed feel to them, and appear a bit on the sharp side.
 The camera worked very well in areas of subtle contrast, but out in the sunshine was where performance cracks did start to appear.

 That being said, with what the camera is setting out to do, how much did we worry about this?
 The answer is not loads, to be honest, as in most other respects we enjoyed what the camera had to provide, and we expect most other enthusiasts or amateur photographers would do too.
 For newcomers to the full-frame world, the possibilities it opens up are exciting and go far beyond worrying about dynamic range.
-With regards to the wider angled, lower-light astrophotography sphere, low light performance is good and the quiet shutter and subtle operation we think would suit getting into night photography.
+With regards to the wider angled, lower-light astrophotography sphere, low light performance is good and the quiet shutter and subtle operation would suit night photography, except for shots where there is fast action.

-One word on the autofocus system - we found it to be perfectly dependable in stable environments, and think it’d be fine for low-light situations, but it struggled a little more with moving subjects and the subject tracking is pretty average (even more so in Live View).
-If you’re a budding sports or events photographer, you may want to look elsewhere or keep the 6D Mk2 as a backup option.
+One word on the autofocus system is that we found it to be perfectly dependable in stable environments, and it'd be fine for low-light, still life photography.
+It did struggle with moving subjects and the subject tracking is pretty average (even more so in Live View).
+The 6.5 FPS and tracking AF felt frustratingly slow, it was a struggle to get the unpredictable and erratic movements captured in focus.
+Something like the Canon 7D MK2 (opens in new tab) would have performed much better here.
+If you're a budding sports or events photographer, especially indoor sports, based on our findings, we'd recommend looking elsewhere.

 Should you buy the Canon EOS 6D Mk2?